 - use for loop

-for loop is used to run with n number of iterations. for with /L option used to iterate with start=1, stop=1 and end=10 values in expression The number started with 1 and incremented by 1 until the counter is reached 20
+for loop is used to run with n number of iterations. for with /L option used to iterate with start=1, stop=1, and end=10 values in the expression The number started with 1 and is incremented by 1 until the counter is reached 20

 @echo off for /L %%n in (1,1,20) do echo %%n